uber-archive/vis-academy/src/docs/graph/1-render.md

 }
 ```

-[Deck.GL](http://uber.github.io/deck.gl) is a WebGL overlay suite for React,
-providing a set of highly performant data visualization overlays.
-This gives us the basic structure, using the export `DeckGL` react component
+This gives us the basic structure, using the `DeckGL` react component to render our `deck.gl` overlay.
-to render our `deck.gl` overlay.
-You'll notice that `layers` is being passed to
+You'll notice that `layers` is being passed to `DeckGL` but it's an empty array.
-`DeckGL` but it's an empty array.
-We have to initialize each `deck.gl` layer
+We have to initialize each `deck.gl` layer separately.
-separately.
 `Deck.GL` comes with several prepackaged layers that we can use to show all kinds graph visualization.
-Let's edit the function and creat a `node layer` in `render()` function.
+Let's edit the function and creat a node layer in `render()` function.

 ## 2. Node Layer: Add Scatterplot Layer with Deck.gl

 [Scatterplot](https://uber.github.io/deck.gl/#/documentation/layer-catalog/scatterplot-layer) can be used to plot point locations.
 You can color the points to show different types of nodes, or have its radius based on a numeric metric such as the degree of node or any other node attributes.

-We will pass the data `nodes` and accessors like `getNodeColor`, `getNodePosition`, and `getNodeSize` as props to this `GraphRender` component.
+We will pass the data `nodes` and accessors like `getNodeColor`, `getNodePosition`, and `getNodeSize` as props to this `GraphRender` component later.

 ```js
 import DeckGL, {